thadeetrompetter/alouatta/pages/index/03-Activities.md

 ## Turtle protection camp
 The beach next to Playa Coyote is called "Playa Caletas" and is a protected nesting site for the Olive ridley turtle and the (more endangered and seldomly seen) Green leatherback turtle.

-A this beach there's a beautiful organisation working with volunteers to protect these magnificent animals.
+At this beach there's a beautiful organisation working with volunteers to protect these magnificent animals.
 They will be happy to give you a night tour on the beach, seeing the turtles lay their eggs and, if you are lucky, you can even help young hatchlings with their first swim into the great Pacific ocean.

 This all for a small fee of 10 dollars, which will be used for the good of the organisation.

 ## Butterfly farm
 At 20 minutes driving our friend Mike is running his open air [Butterfly farm](https://www.facebook.com/junglebutterflyfarm).
-As an avid entomologist living in Costa rica for many years,  he has a _very_ extensive knowledge about the local environment and it's animals.
+As an avid entomologist living in Costa Rica for many years,  he has a _very_ extensive knowledge about the local environment and it's animals.

 He organizes 1,5 hour long tours through his open air butterfly farm at 25 dollars a person.
 We highly recommend doing it, you will see that there's life _everywhere_ around you, well hidden but for everyone to see if you let your eyes be guided by Mike.

 ## Karen Mogenson Park
 A bit further away, at about 1,5 hours driving, there's a hidden gem.
 Undiscovered by the masses, the [Karen Mogenson Park](http://www.tripadvisor.com/Attraction_Review-g7684098-d8504916-Reviews-Karen_Mogensen_Nature_Reserve-Jicaral_Province_of_Puntarenas.html) offers beautiful hikes, encountering almost nobody while walking in an overwhelming canopy forest.
 The trail here leads to a beautiful waterfall and the pools on the way (and on top of the waterfall!!) give excellent chances to take a dip or two.
-At 1000 colones it's also the cheapest protected park in Costa rica.
+For 1000 colones (CRC 1000) it's also the cheapest protected park in Costa rica.

 ## Horseriding
 At the "Casa Caletas" hotel you can do horseback tours crossing the beatiful beach, guided by a local "ranchero"